The Mona Lisa is the

 And here is her girlfirend Donna Velata by Raphael

-No one could paint women more beautifully, although Renoir tried Twinkle, what are you doing here? {Twinkle is Cocoa's mother}
+No one could paint women more beautifully, although Renoir tried.
+Twinkle, what are you doing here? {Twinkle is Cocoa's mother}

 She had a little doggie just like me, and I would play with it and her ermine when the girls went out for Starbucks.